PositiveThumbDev/AdventurerGuildGame_ComIT-Course/README.md

 # AdventurerGuildGame_ComIT-Course
-A series of smaller scripts that can be used in standalone real world cases, connected to a core script that runs them in a game.
-To show my capacity for both video game and real world app development.
+A first draft attempt to create a series of smaller apps for standalone realworld use and a large game app that would use the smaller apps during play.
+The goal was to show my capacity for both video game and real world app development.
+During this process I learned a lot and wish to start the project from scratch using what I have learned, this page is a record of my first steps.
+Check the "blame" section to see the history of the project up to this point.

-Planned Features:
--A standalone banking app
--A standalone inventory management app
--More as I think and make them.
--A game app that uses the prior apps to power it's functions.

-Planned Frameworks: I plan to use Django for now as an offline website, that will create, read, update and destroy data from an internal data base.

-How to run application: Unsure at this time, for now it's run from the terminal and uses the default browser.
-This section will be updated once I have a better way.

-Roadmap:
--Inventory app
--Banking app
--Personnel Registry
--Travel app
--The game itself, using these standalone apps: running a guild, managing personnel, finances, inventory, quests and changing political landscapes.
-  -A land of rulers, kingdoms small and large with work for adventurers and others.
-Procedural generation is planned to allow for maximum possibilities while maintaining a believable simulation and world.
-  -Each adventurer is their own entity.
-They have goals, personalities, relationships, histories and are meant to grow through their experiences.
-They are professionals, not friends, unless you put in that work.
-  -Player choice in who you hire, who is given which jobs, which jobs you accept or deny, with consequences that affect the world whether minor or major.
+Technologies and softwares used: The Django framework, the Python coding language, VSCode, Git and SQLite.

+How to run application: At this moment I am considering what the best route would be for this, for now, you can open the project in VSCode, cd to AdventurersRespite and use command 'python manage.py runserver'.
+You will also need to run the 'python manage.py createsuperuser' command to create an admin user if you wish to access the admin backend.